International Day for the Elimination of Racial Discrimination

 annually on March 21st (since 1967)

-United Nations General Assembly on October 26th, 1966
+United Nations General Assembly (UNGA) on October 26th, 1966

 Article 1 of the Universal Declaration of Human Rights says that "all human beings are born free and equal."
 Article 2 goes on to say that everyone is entitled to the rights and freedoms of the Declaration regardless of factors such as race.
 Still, racism, xenophobia, and intolerance persist throughout the world.
 Migrants, refugees, and those of African descent have been the biggest targets of discrimination.
 On this day, and at all times, member states of the United Nations are urged to fight all forms of racial discrimination.